Slam Certification FAQ

 - Access to the SlamMaster Forums where all the certified and registered slams on the planet share information about how to run your series, who is on tour, fundraising ideas and policy issues about PSI events and operations.
 It is the best resource a SlamMaster can access.

 - The ability to vote in SlamMaster Council meetings.
-Each venue gets one vote to help determine when and where PSI events will take place, what the rules of Slam are, what policies and procedures need to be reviewed, who will sit on the Executive Council and more.
+Each venue gets one vote to help determine what the rules of Slam are, what policies and procedures need to be reviewed, who will sit on the Executive Council and more.
 PSI really IS a grassroots non-profit organization.

 - The ability to set up and administer your own GrantBack Account where you can use PSI's 501(c)(3) status as an umbrella for your local efforts to raise money and find sponsors for your local Slam.